Our free membership, business.com+, takes the pain out of choosing new business services.

 CareCloud’s appointment scheduling tool offers daily, weekly and monthly calendar views.
 We especially liked that you can filter the calendar by individual providers and display a daily view of multiple providers.
 Its drag-and-drop scheduling system helps you book appointments, track patient visits and verify insurance eligibility.

 The calendar is customizable, allowing practices to add information, such as exam rooms or specific pieces of medical equipment.
 This is a feature that’s common but sometimes missing among the best medical software.
-We also like that the schedule is color-coded to clearly show the status of each patient; this feature that makes it easier for users to see appointment types and other key information.
+We also like that the schedule is color-coded to clearly show the status of each patient while making it easier for users to see appointment types and other key information.

 Insurance Eligibility Verification